Ernest Townsend: World War II

 When Townsend died in 1944, some said it was due to overwork.
 He had been busy during the war creating designs that could be used to camouflage Rolls-Royce's aircraft engine factories in Derby.
 These factories built the Merlin engines that powered the Spitfire and Hurricane fighters.
 Using his skills, he made the factory appear from the air to be no more than a village.

 Legacy

 In 1944 Derby Art Gallery put on a memorial exhibition in his honour.
 Derby Art Gallery still houses a large collection of his work, although not on permanent display.
 Townsend's death in 1944 means that his works are now in the public domain.
 There is a permanent display of reproductions of many of his works in the Standing Order public house in Derby.
 In addition there are sixty paintings in public collections in the United Kingdom.

+In February 2024, the Mayor of Derby Alan Graves announced that Derby City Council planned to rename its council chamber after Townsend, saying that "it can be argued that he saved Great Britain with his artistic abilities."